MOWebCreation/Joomla-MOJoomDisclaimer/README.md

 NOTICE : I need translator for this extension.
 You like this free extension ? you're able to translate and you wanna contribute ?
 Please contact me.

+HOW TO DOWNLOAD : The extension is currently pending for approval in the Joomla Extension Directory.
+As soon as the installer is available for download, I'll paste the link here.

 LICENCE : you can find the license and the terms in the file "README-EN.txt" located in the installer package.